 The best space to do this in in your garage and with a garage conversion you can really kick your fitness into gear and avoid the usual excuses.
 With a gym in your home you can squeeze in the exercise when you choose and all within the privacy of what was once your garage.
-There are a few things which you need to consider however, when creating your own personal gym space.
+There are a few things you need to consider before converting your garage however, when creating your own personal gym space.

 Do You Have The Space?

 Many people will think that they need swathes of space to be able to fit all of their equipment and leap about, but the truth is that most garages are ripe for conversion into a gym with ample space.
 As long as your garage space is at least 3X4m you can create a space in which to work out.
 The more room you have the more things you can fit in, but don’t forget you can switch things in and out depending on your routine.